Sony BMG Profile

 A Look at the Sony BMG Labels

-Under the huge umbrella of Sony BMG, there are more than 20 labels that are owned and distributed by the corporation.
+Under the huge umbrella of Sony BMG, more than 20 labels are owned and distributed by the corporation.
 Sony BMG labels include some of the biggest names in the business, including the following:

 Sony BMG Artists